sebastian-montero/sebastian-montero.github.io/content/about.md

 I work as a senior machine learning engineer/data scientist at [Beamery](https://beamery.com/about-us/), specializing in search and recommendation systems that leverage deep learning and generative AI.

 <br/>
-At Beamery, I have led the research and development of several projects, including:
+At Beamery, I have led the research and development of several greenfield projects, including:

 - The first **talent recommendation system** using a coupled GNN-LM architecture, powered by a proprietary knowledge graph (KG), with distributed ETL pipelines to index tens of millions of candidate documents in a vector search engine.
 - A **multi-entity recommendation engine** that leverages GNNs for node embedding retrieval.